-1. Are animal fossils made of bone?
+- 1. Are animal fossils made of bone?
 Explain what a fossil is.
-2. Which type of rocks are fossils normally found in?
-3. Why do you think we only find fossils in this type of rock?
-4. Fossil wood does not burn.
+A fossil is stone in the shape of the bone.
+Substances from rock have taken the place of each little part of the bone. - 2.
+Which type of rocks are fossils normally found in?
+Sedimentary rock - 3.
+Why do you think we only find fossils in this type of rock?
+Sedimentary rocks can contain fossils because, unlike other rocks, they form at temperatures and pressures that do not destroy fossil remains.
+Dead organisms can become sediments which may ,over time, become sedimentary rock.
+Other rock types will destroy the fossils, such as magma. - 4.
+Fossil wood does not burn.
 What is the reason?
-5. Some rock comes out of a volcano.
+Fossil wood is made of stone. - 5.
+Some rock comes out of a volcano.
 It is red hot and then it cools and becomes hard.
 Can you find fossils in rock like this?
-Why?
-6. Name two fossils that show us the kinds of living things that lived long ago in South Africa.
+Why? - No, because the red-hot rock would burn up any bone or plant that it fell on. - 6.
+Name two fossils that show us the kinds of living things that lived long ago in South Africa.